 The Steam Workshop is an area where the community really gets involved, coming up with fantastic and creative ideas to share with everyone else.
 This is the place where you upload your games or download them for free.
-You can make your mods available to the public, for your friends only, or even just for yourself.
+You can make your mods available to the public, for your friends only, or completely hidden where only you can see them.

 To upload your mod to the Workshop, click on UPLOAD -> WORKSHOP UPLOAD.
-Read through everything carefully and then input what you want.
-In the Workshop Title box, input the title of your mod.
-Next enter in the description of your game.
+Read through everything carefully and then input your details.

 When entering info in the description box, this is where you want to give the most information about your game.
-If it’s an original game, you want to give as much detail about it as possible.
+If it’s an original game you came up with, you want to give as much detail about it as possible.
 What are the rules?
 How do you win?
 All that good stuff.
 You can also use this section to give credit to those who helped you.
 Don’t worry, if you don’t fill this in now, you can edit it later.
 Just remember that the more detailed info you give, the more likely you’ll get people to subscribe, offer you feedback, and your mod could possibly be listed in our Spotlight in game.